Play Audio

 Is Quiet Firing Illegal?

-Quiet firing happens for a variety of reasons, and they depend entirely on the manager themselves.
+Quiet firing happens for a variety of reasons, and they depend entirely on the managers themselves.
 Quiet firing is never the appropriate route to take in the employer-employee relationship, whether you’d like to terminate the employee or not.

 Quiet firing often creeps in when managers want to avoid some or several aspects of the termination process.
 They may want to avoid making a severance payout, skipping out on the costs associated with unemployment benefits, or harboring resentment toward an employee for personal reasons.